Written By Casey Hersch, LCSW

 About Casey Hersch

 Casey Hersch, LCSW, is a licensed clinical social worker, author, animal rescuer, and Latin ballroom dancer.
 She uses holistic and resilience-based models to help children and families cope with trauma, stress, and illness.
-Her upcoming children’s rhyming book I Am Pawso: A Cat Teaches Kids Ways to Turn Around Difficult Situations (Fall 2023—Amazon,) is about her foster turned adopted cat, Pawso.
+Her \children’s rhyming book I Am Pawso: A Cat Teaches Kids Ways to Turn Around Difficult Situations about her foster turned adopted cat, Pawso, is available on Amazon.
 The book is a collection of Pawso Practices that reduce stress and encourage healthy choices.
 Casey lives in California with her husband, Scott (I Am Pawso illustrator), and her cats Pawso and Samba.

 For more information visit: